88448844/TLO_CHATBOT/README.md

 ## Overview

 The TLO Chatbot is an interactive web application developed for TLO, designed to provide users with detailed, fact-based responses in a conversational format.
 It seamlessly integrates front-end technologies—HTML, CSS, and JavaScript—with a Python backend that leverages the Google Gemini API.
-A distinctive feature of the chatbot is its welcome screen, which displays an image that gracefully disappears upon the user's first interaction.

 ## Features

-- **Interactive Chat Interface:** Offers a clean and user-friendly design that facilitates seamless conversations.
+- **Interactive Chat Interface:** Offers a clean and user-friendly design that facilitates seamless conversations.
-- **Dynamic Welcome Screen:** Displays a centered welcome image (`TLO_welcome.png`) upon initial page load, which automatically disappears after the user sends their first message.
-- **Responsive Communication:** Provides detailed, fact-based responses to user inquiries.
+- **Responsive Communication:** Provides detailed, fact-based responses to user inquiries.
-- **Loading Indicator:** Utilizes a visual cue to inform users when the chatbot is processing a response from the Gemini API.
+- **Loading Indicator:** Utilizes a visual cue to inform users when the chatbot is processing a response from the Gemini API.
-- **Extended Functionality:** Supports file uploads and voice recording, with ongoing enhancements to fully implement these features.
+- **Extended Functionality:** Supports file uploads and voice recording, with ongoing enhancements to fully implement these features.
-- **Enhanced Code Display:** Features code block styling accompanied by a copy-to-clipboard functionality for user convenience.
+- **Enhanced Code Display:** Features code block styling accompanied by a copy-to-clipboard functionality for user convenience.

 ## Technologies Used

-- **Front-End:** HTML, CSS, JavaScript
+- **Front-End:** HTML, CSS, JavaScript
-- **Back-End:** Python
+- **Back-End:** Python
-- **API Integration:** Google Gemini API
+- **API Integration:** Google Gemini API (make sure to rename .env.example to .env and set it with you google api)

 ## Installation Guide